azadbolour/boardgame/scala-server/README.md

 - Change various logging calls to debug and set up a run-debug to log at debug level.

+- Document in WIKI.
+Strategy to increase confidence in machine not cheating.

+    use a separate 'trays' process that keeps track of the two trays then each side only gets its own tray from that process the other side can validate that a play uses tray pieces by making a call to the trays process that checks if the purported play pieces actually did come from teh tray

+## To Do

 - Matching algorithm needs to be based on the best guess as to the real score of a play.
 Not needed for first release.

-- Connect to real dictionary.
-Check with NL experts.

-- Log machine tray each time so we know bot is not cheating.

-## To Do

 - Check that rows.delete deletes everything.

+- Test first move being a pass - so next player will have to be centered.
+Check for first move should be be empty board.

 - Compute real score in Haskell.